RazviOverflow/razvioverflow.github.io/_microcorruption/cusco.md

 In this level we'll discover and apply one of the most common, famous and basic memory corruption techniques.
 Keep reading to find it out :)

 When you enter the level, the manual that pops up states the following:
->   Lockitall developers  have implemented  military-grade on-device
-    encryption to keep the password secure.
+>   We have fixed issues with passwords which may be too long.

 >   This is Software Revision 02.
-This release contains military-grade
-    encryption so users can be confident that the passwords they enter can not be read from memory.
-We apologize for making it too easy for the password to be recovered on prior versions.
-The engineers responsible have been sacked.
+We have improved the security of the
+    lock by  removing a conditional  flag that could  accidentally get set by passwords that were too long.

 Apparently they fired up some engineers and introduced military-grade encrpytion.
 That sounds so wow.
 Let's see what they're up to.